Thank You, Veterans!

 - Find out whether ACE credits are accepted.
 You may be able to get credit for work already done, instead of paying for some courses required for your chosen program.

-- Check the loan default rate of graduates of a particular institution to find out how successful their graduates are in repaying their student loans once they come due.
+- Find the loan default rate of graduates of a particular institution to find out how successful their graduates are in repaying their student loans once they come due.

 - Support services/student services.
 Evaluate whether the college in which you are interested has support services for veterans, good general student support programs — both for advising and for social/extracurricular purposes — are important, a specific veterans support program may be necessary for you.

 There is no better way to check out a school than visiting.

-Before committing to any institution, it’s a good idea to go see it for yourself, if at all possible.
-Most colleges are happy to welcome visitors and should have their visit information clearly posted on their websites.
+Before committing to any school, it’s a good idea to go see it for yourself.
+Colleges are happy to welcome visitors and should have visit information clearly posted on their websites.
 Remember that everyone looks great in the brochure!

 If you’ll be staying overnight, you can find hotels near campus by college name through Explore Colleges.